Baudelaire Self-Portrait

 — William Aggeler, The Flowers of Evil (Fresno, CA: Academy Library Guild, 1954)

-The Burial Of an Accursed Poet
+The Burial of an Accursed Poet

 If on a night obscure and deep,